We wish you an amazing & safe Holiday Season with your family and friends.

 Just give us a call 708-479-1889 and let us know you are bringing in your tank and we will refill it for you.

 When we have available tanks, we can also exchange CO2 tanks, again you can call ahead and let us know if your tank is out of test date & ask if we have any available to exchange.

 Please note: We can only, by law, refill your tank if it is “In Test” date.
 You can tell if it is in test by looking on your CO2 tank, there is a test-date stamped into the metal just below the neck of the cylinder. **See Picture..
 This date is the month and year of the last test.
 Ex: 07 - 18 means the tank was last tested in July of 2018.

 CO2 tanks are safe to be refilled for up to 5 years from the last test date.
 You can bring your tank in to be tested, but you will have to leave it with us and we will call you when it is ready to be picked up(can take up to 2 weeks or exchange it(when available).
 If the tank passes the test, it will be marked with a new test date and you can pick it up.
 We also sell new tanks when we have them in stock or we can order them for you, we suggest having a spare on hand for your keg.

-Here are some Safety Tips for Halloween, great ways for parents to keep the kids safe while getting ready for trick-or-treating with your little monsters:
+Here are some Safety Tips for Halloween, great ways for parents to keep their "little monsters" kids safe while getting ready for trick-or-treating:

 · Use face makeup instead of masks.
 Masks can make it hard to see.